athulantonynp/PizzaCheckout/README.md

 UI <---> ViewModel (MainViewModel) <--> Repository (Checkout Repository) <--> JSON storage

-Feel free to raise any bugs or concerns as a Github repo!
+Feel free to raise any bugs or concerns as a Github issue!